-We define security in this setting in Section 3, and present and prove secure the regular usage of Sonic in Section 5, before presenting and proving secure the helper-assisted version in Section 7.
-In Section 8 we present the version of Sonic with is not helper assisted.
-Finally, we implemented our protocol and discuss its performance in Section 9, demonstrating verification times that are competitive with state-of-the-art pre-processing zk-SNARKs for typical arithmetic circuits.
+We define security in this setting in Section 3, and present and prove secure the regular usage of Sonic in Section 6 and Section 7.
+In Section 8 we present the more efficient version of Sonic which is helper-assisted.
+Finally, we implement our protocol and discuss its performance in Section 9, demonstrating verification times that are competitive with state-of-the-art pre-processing zk-SNARKs for typical arithmetic circuits.
 For any size of circuit proof sizes are 256 bytes and the verification times for circuits with small instances and arbitrarily sized witnesses are approximately 0.7ms (assuming there are helpers).